sftpplus/sftpplus-docs/docs/installation/index.rst

         :link: ./linux-and-macos-upgrade

-        Check the steps for upgrading to a newer SFTPPlus version on Linux and MacOS, or uprading to a newer version of the operating system.
+        Check the steps for upgrading to a newer SFTPPlus version on Linux and MacOS, or upgrading to a newer version of the operating system.

     .. grid-item-card:: :octicon:`move-to-top` Upgrade and updates
         :link-type: doc
-        :link: ./upgrade-intro
+        :link: ./upgrade

         Find out the difference between an update and an upgrade, and how to perform them on SFTPPlus.